Seo Jeong-ju

-Life
+Biography

-Seo Jeong-ju was born in Gochang County, North Jeolla Province and received his primary education in Seodang village until 1924.
+Seo Jeong-ju was born in Gochang County, Zenrahoku Province, Korea, Empire of Japan.
+He received his primary education in Seodang village until 1924.
 The traditional stories told him by his grandmother, his primary education and his youthful experiences influenced his literary style.
 He went to Jung-Ang Buddhist College, but he dropped out of school in 1936 after being involved in a demonstration.
 In 1936, his poem, Byuk (Wall), was published in The Dong-a Ilbo newspaper.
 He became a pro-Japanese activist, and wrote various poems in praise of Japanese Imperialism in the late colonial period.

 After the independence of Korea, he worked as a professor of literature at Dongguk University and others from 1959 to 1979.
 Since his wife's death in October 2000, he barely ate or drank anything besides beer and died on December 24, 2000.